LINEMANWongnai/terraform-provider-unleash/docs/resources/feature.md

 ### Read-Only

-- `id` (String) ID which is a combination of project and feature name
+- `id` (String) ID which is a combination of project , `.` and feature name. e.g. default.my-feature

 <a id="nestedatt--environments"></a>
 ### Nested Schema for `environments`